Bringing hope and practical support for women caught up in addictive behaviour

-We have started the recruitment process for the Rehab Centre Manager who will be responsible for the day-to-day service delivery.
+We are well into the recruitment process for the Rehab Centre Manager who will be responsible for the day-to-day service delivery.
 The position of Clinical Programme Lead has now been widely advertised and we are also considering potential support worker candidates.
 In addition, we have received offers of support from specialist counsellors and psychologists.

 Residential Therapeutic Centre

 Our residential therapeutic centre is set in a rural location in the Suffolk countryside.
 Known as the Hope Centre, phase 1 was formally unveiled on 30th November 2016 by many of those who had been involved in the project, as well as community leaders including Ipswich Mayor Roger Fern, Ipswich Borough Council leader David Ellesmere and our Patron, the Rt Rev Mike Harrison, the Bishop of Dunwich.

 The second accommodation block is fitted-out to temporarily house recreation rooms, therapy rooms, as well as an office for TK staff (see plan).

 This approach minimises unnecessary costs and enables the Hope Centre to be up and running earlier than we had originally planned, thereby serving women sooner and seeing lives changed.

-Thank you to everyone for your amazing support and we look forward to welcoming the first women to the Hope Centre in early 2017.
+Thank you to everyone for your amazing support and we look forward to welcoming the first women to the Hope Centre in 2017.